1604073-Opu/FilesHere/README.md

 Course No.: CSE-326
 Course Name: Internet Programming(Sessional) Depertment of CSE,
-Chittagong University on Engineering & Technology
+Chittagong University on Engineering & Technology.

 Features:
 The website is created with PHP scripts and MySql database.